 THE LA CAÑADA FLINTRIDGE COORDINATING COUNCIL

 The Council publishes an annual Directory of Community Organizations including officers, regular meeting schedules, and services provided.
 The Directory also includes a listing of the major events planned by this community's organizations for the upcoming year.
-In addition, the Council coordinates the Community Calendar of Events listing of regular meetings and major events. if you are a non-profit organization, church or school that is not listed in this year's directory, you can join the LCF Coordinating Council for an annual fee of $15 and contact Nick Berkuta at 818-790-3034.
-Alternately, you can download a membership form, print it, fill it out, and submit it along with a check for $15.
+In addition, the Council coordinates the Community Calendar of Events listing of regular meetings and major events.
+If you are a non-profit organization, church or school that is not listed in this year's directory, you can join the by completing an LCF Coordinating Council membership form and mailing it to us.
+If you can, please send us an optional contribution of $25 to help pay for the printing and distribution of the directory.
+If you have any questions, contact Joe Thompson at 1-818-790-3682.
+You can download a membership form, print it, fill it out, and submit it.
 To download a form, click here.
-To fill form out online, click here

-You can also e-mail Nick Berkuta at email@example.com for further information on getting your organization listed in the directory.
+You can also e-mail Joe Thompson at email@example.com for further information on getting your organization listed in the directory.

 In 1965, the Council awarded the first Community Action Awards to organizations and individuals who had provided outstanding service to our community.
 In 1969, the Awards were renamed the Les Tupper Community Service Awards, in honor of Mr. Leslie (Les) C. Tupper, a La Cañada Flintridge resident and well-known Los Angeles attorney.
 "Mr. La Cañada" was an active member of the school board and later served as its chairman.
 He was also president of the Council before La Cañada Flintridge became a city and at a time when the Council was the only body that served as a link between the various local organizations.